-For cosmetics buyers, custom Clear Garment Bags wholesale pricing for cosmetics brands affects launch budgets, freight, storage, and presentation.
+For cosmetics buyers, custom clear garment bag wholesale pricing for cosmetics programs affects launch budgets, freight, storage, and presentation.
 A clear bag can look simple until the size, film gauge, zipper, and print coverage are confirmed.
 That is why experienced teams compare specifications before they compare unit price.

 The category also varies more than many packaging items.
-A transparent garment bag for back-of-house storage may cost far less than a branded version for influencer kits or retail display.
-The difference comes from volume, construction, and use case.
+A transparent garment bag for back-of-house storage may cost far less than a branded version for influencer kits, staff uniforms, showroom samples, or retail display.
+The difference comes from volume, construction, compliance requirements, and use case.
 A buying decision only makes sense once the job is defined.

 Why cosmetics brands compare pricing before ordering